 The amount of compensation you receive will be purely dependent on the loss suffered.
-In cases concerning split liability then, as we’ve already seen, either the insurers, solicitors or Court will make the ultimate decision on what should be paid out to each party.
+In cases concerning split liability then, as we’ve already seen, either the insurers, car accident solicitors or Court will make the ultimate decision on what should be paid out to each party.
 Claims are usually settled on a percentage basis which can loosely be outlined as follows:

 - 100% means that the other party is entirely to blame for the incident and, if this is determined, then you’ll receive all of your compensation.

 - 75/25 means that you’re considered to be 25% responsible for the accident – hence you’ll receive 75% of the compensation amount.

 - 50/50 means that you were equally responsible for the accident and you’ll receive 50% of the compensation.

 - 25/75 means that you were 75% responsible for the accident and will, therefore, receive just 25% of the compensation amount.

 Does this mean that any legal costs will be split too?

 No. All your legal costs are usually based on the overall value of your claim and not on any split liability agreement.
 However, if your claim concerns personal injury, then you might want to consider entering into a ‘no win, no fee*’ arrangement with your solicitor.
 This means that you won’t pay any legal costs unless your claim is successful.
 There are numerous high street solicitors offering this particular service, so it’s always a good idea to shop around for the right deal and ensure that you’re fully covered in the event that your claim doesn’t go according to plan.